Skip to content

 Apply in this order:

-- Microsoft for Startups Founders Hub first.
-It is the easiest of the three to get approved at the entry tier ($5k Azure, $1k OpenAI), and Microsoft approval is a signal other programs read.
-Approval typically takes 5 to 10 days.
+1. Microsoft for Startups Founders Hub first.
+It is the easiest of the three to get approved at the entry tier: around $1,000 in Azure credits, which also funds your Azure OpenAI Service usage rather than arriving as a separate grant.
+Microsoft approval is a signal other programs read, and credits scale up to $150k across four tiers as you show usage or land an accelerator referral.

 Weeks 3 and 4: AI compute